Exanis/lib_mem/README.md

 # Lib MEM

 Lib MEM is a basic garbage collector written for C. It use a _huge_ amount of gcc-specifics features and thus should not work with any other compiler.
-It also use Lib Tools, a header-only library in the same repository.

 ## How does it works ?